-- 27.4.1 After the ball comes into play and before it reaches the striker, it is unfair if the wicket-keeper significantly alters his position in relation to the striker's wicket, except for the following: - 27.4.1.1 movement of a few paces forward for a slower delivery, unless in so doing it brings him within reach of the wicket. - 27.4.1.2 lateral movement in response to the direction in which the ball has been delivered. - 27.4.1.3 movement in response to the stroke that the striker is playing or that his actions suggest he intends to play.
-However the provisions of clause 27.3 shall apply. - 27.4.2 In the event of unfair movement by the wicket-keeper, either umpire shall call and signal Dead ball.
+- 27.4.1 After the ball comes into play and before it reaches the striker, it is unfair if the wicketkeeper significantly alters his position in relation to the striker's wicket, except for the following: - 27.4.1.1 movement of a few paces forward for a slower delivery, unless in so doing it brings him within reach of the wicket.

+27.4.1.2 lateral movement in response to the direction in which the ball has been delivered.

+27.4.1.3 movement in response to the stroke that the striker is playing or that his actions suggest he intends to play.
+However the provisions of clause 27.3 shall apply.

+27.4.2 In the event of unfair movement by the wicketkeeper, either umpire shall call and signal Dead ball and inform the other umpire of the reason for doing so.
+The bowler's end umpire shall then: